openhab/openhab-addons/bundles/org.openhab.binding.miio/README.md

 The binding can retrieve the needed tokens from the Xiaomi cloud.
 Go to the binding config page and enter your cloud username and password.
 The server(s) to which your devices are connected need to be entered as well.
-Use the one of the regional servers: ru,us,tw,sg,cn,de.
+Use the one of the regional servers: cn,de,i2,tw,ru,sg,us.
 Multiple servers can be separated with comma, or leave blank to test all known servers.

 ## Tokens without cloud access